Community of the Holy Name (Australia): Community of the Visitation of Our Lady

 In 1950, CHN was invited to open a mission in Dogura in the Diocese of New Guinea to run a school for girls, the Holy Name High School.
 The sisters arrived in 1951, shortly after the devastating eruption of Mount Lamington which killed many Anglican missionaries.
 Over time, a number of the former students requested admittance to CHN; as a result a local community, the Community of the Visitation of Our Lady, was established in 1964.
 The chapel had to be demolished in 2016 as it had become unsafe, but the community is extant.

 Sisters of the Incarnation

 Two sisters left CHN in 1981 to form the community of the Sisters of the Incarnation in Adelaide.
 They first established themselves in Glenelg in 1982, then moved to Elizabeth in 1983, then 1994 to Golden Grove and 2003 to Dover Gardens.
 The sisters combine monastic and apostolic aspects of the religious life.
-In 1992 one of the two sisters, Sister Juliana, was one of the first women to be ordained priest in Adelaide.
+In 1992 one of the two sisters, Sister Juliana, was one of the first women to be ordained a priest in Adelaide.